Stephens Increases Old Dominion Freight Line (NASDAQ:ODFL) Price Target to $280.00

-Old Dominion Freight Line (NASDAQ:ODFL) had its price objective increased by research analysts at Stephens from $240.00 to $280.00 in a research note issued on Wednesday, The Fly reports.
+Old Dominion Freight Line (NASDAQ:ODFL) had its price objective hoisted by analysts at Stephens from $240.00 to $280.00 in a report issued on Tuesday, Benzinga reports.
 The firm presently has an “overweight” rating on the transportation company’s stock.
-Stephens’ target price would suggest a potential upside of 14.48% from the stock’s current price.
+Stephens’ target price would indicate a potential upside of 12.75% from the company’s previous close.

 Several other brokerages also recently commented on ODFL.
-Cowen restated a “hold” rating on shares of Old Dominion Freight Line in a report on Friday, February 12th.
-Vertical Research initiated coverage on shares of Old Dominion Freight Line in a report on Friday, March 26th.
+The Goldman Sachs Group raised Old Dominion Freight Line from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $222.00 to $238.00 in a research note on Tuesday, March 16th.
+Credit Suisse Group boosted their price target on shares of Old Dominion Freight Line from $220.00 to $230.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 9th.
+Vertical Research started coverage on Old Dominion Freight Line in a report on Friday, March 26th.
 They set a “hold” rating and a $220.00 target price on the stock.
-Smith Barney Citigroup raised their target price on shares of Old Dominion Freight Line from $200.00 to $225.00 in a report on Thursday, January 14th.
-Stifel Nicolaus upgraded shares of Old Dominion Freight Line from a “sell” rating to a “hold” rating and set a $194.00 target price on the stock in a report on Thursday, January 14th.
-Finally, Credit Suisse Group lifted their price objective on shares of Old Dominion Freight Line from $220.00 to $230.00 and gave the company a “neutral” rating in a report on Tuesday, March 9th.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and seven have given a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and an average price target of $221.25.
+UBS Group started coverage on Old Dominion Freight Line in a research note on Tuesday, January 19th.
+They issued a “buy” rating for the company.
+Finally, Stifel Nicolaus upgraded Old Dominion Freight Line from a “sell” rating to a “hold” rating and set a $194.00 price objective on the stock in a research note on Thursday, January 14th.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and seven have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and an average target price of $221.25.

 About Old Dominion Freight Line